Kasom Khullen: Festivals

 The villagers carry on till the destination is reached.
 The Reiko is placed near the community ground or hall where everyone could see and rejoice it.

 This colossal drum has multipurpose in ancient time.
 It is used for celebration, sounding alarm during enemies attacks, emergency, sending messages to neighbouring villages etc.

-On this Reiko festival, the villagers make merry, perform various folk dances and dine together.
-It symbolised the solidarity and strong communal bond.
-It is an insignia of cultural heritage of our ancestors, preserved and conserved till today.
+During the Reiko festival, the villagers celebrate, perform various folk dances, and dine together as an insignia of ancestral cultural heritage.

 The cultural heritage of kasom khullen is still celebrated but on rare occasion.

 Folk dances

 Kasom Khullen is famous for its unique folk dances.
 The following is the list of events in which the village participated in folk dances: